The Demigod Diaries: The Diary of Luke Castellan

-Set five years before the start of The Lightning Thief and narrated by Luke Castellan, this story follows Luke and his companion, Thalia Grace.
+Set five years before the start of The Lightning Thief and narrated by Luke, this story follows him and his companion, Thalia.
 The two of them follow the goat Amaltheia to an abandoned house, only to get trapped inside by the living curtains and a trio of impervious Leucrotae who have the ability to mimic sound and voices.
 They meet the house's sole occupant, Halcyon "Hal" Green, a prophetic, desolate demigod son of Apollo.
 Hal was imprisoned due to using his powers to save a girl.
 His ability to speak is taken away with his only way of communicating being the Leucrotae themselves and by writing his words down.
 The Leucrotae are held off by a gate that will open at 7:00 and devour the children.
 In the meantime, Hal uses his abilities to predict the children's futures.
 Thalia will die, but live on afterwards (as seen in The Sea of Monsters and The Titan's Curse), while Luke will be involved in some kind of betrayal (as seen in The Lightning Thief), though he misinterprets this as being someone will betray him.

 Hal reveals that his closet is full of hidden treasures, one of which is a chest that cannot be opened.
 Luke and Thalia manage to do so and find a silver bracelet inside.
 Hal realizes that they were destined to come to the house and "free" him.
 Hal gives Luke his diary as well as a dagger while Thalia creates Roman fire, the only thing that can kill the Leucrotae.
 Hal sacrifices himself and kills two of the creatures while the third one attacks Luke.
 However, Thalia manages to summon a shield from the bracelet that scares the final Leucrotae into being devoured by the curtains.
 The house explodes, but Luke and Thalia escape before police and paramedics arrive.
-The two later find young Annabeth Chase and decide to take her into their group with Luke giving her the dagger Hal gave him.
+The two later find young Annabeth and decide to take her into their group with Luke giving her the dagger Hal gave him.